-The City of Madison has 246 ponds that are a part of the City’s stormwater drainage system.
+The City of Madison has approximately 300 ponds on stormwater utility owned land, and even more that are part of the greater stormwater drainage system.
 These engineered ponds are connected to other features of the drainage system by culverts, underground storm drains, and channels.
 Detention ponds are an effective tool for treating stormwater: After a rain event, the ponds swell with water, like a bathtub, then slowly release that water downstream.
 Engineered ponds help the whole stormwater system meet its goals by:

 - Improve water quality: When stormwater is detained, the water slows down which allows sediment and nutrients to drop to the bottom of the pond.